kyoudai/maho/README.md

 # maho
-Maho is a fast, lightweight, autocomplete library.
+Magical autocomplete for the web.